Driving road safety forward: a structured approach for automating ADAS/AD function validation

 - Compliance with standards such as safety of the intended functionality (SOTIF, ISO 21448) and functional safety (FuSa, ISO 26262) which focus on understanding and mitigating safety risks.

 Together with our partners (Keysight, IPG Automotive, and TNO), the ambition is to showcase that the process described above can be automated not only in execution.
-But also, in the identification of the most relevant scenarios and the post-processing of the simulation and test results, therefore, objectively quantifying the risk, the probability that the vehicle would get into an accident.
+But also, in the identification of the most relevant scenarios and the post-processing of the simulation and test results, therefore, objectively quantifying the potential functional insufficiencies a vehicle system can endure, and how these could potentially compromise safety.

 This allows OEMs and Tier 1 suppliers to very efficiently reduce their development cycles and objectively measure performance improvement (if any).
 This approach also emphasizes that it is possible to have this process executed across multiple contributing parties and vendors.
 To achieve this, the steps to be taken are: